 AS1418.1 specifies the general requirements for cranes, these requirements are applicable to all machines mentioned in any part of the AS1418 series unless there is a differing specific requirement contained in the individual parts of AS1418 for specific crane types.

-AS1418.8 section 5 specifies the requirements for Earthmoving equipment when used to lift freely suspended loads.
-Backhoes are specifically mentioned the scope statement of this section:
+AS1418.8 section 5 specifies the requirements for earthmoving equipment when used to lift freely suspended loads.
+Backhoes are specifically mentioned in the scope statement of this section:

 Together with Section 1, the requirements of this Section shall apply when earthmoving equipment, including backhoes, front-end loaders, excavators, tool carriers and similar units are used for lifting freely suspended loads as secondary function associated with the normal applications of the equipment (e.g., lifting and moving pipes, unloading construction equipment, manoeuvring accessories associated with the equipment).

 Section 5 does not contain a requirement for stabiliser legs to have cylinder locking devices however AS1418.1 clause 9.3.5 states the following:

 9.3.5 Hydraulic circuits shall be designed and constructed, and the components adjusted, so that surge pressures remain within the allowable pressure limits of all affected components of the system.
 The circuits shall incorporate the following safety features:

 (a) Components accessible for easy and safe adjustment, maintenance and periodic testing.

 (b) Safety devices to protect against the effects of the failure of a hose in any support circuit on a crane.

 Now remember that the requirements of AS1418.1 are applicable to backhoes as they are covered by a specific part of AS1418.
 Therefore this requirement is applicable to backhoes.